cjschu17/hcil-20/Academic-Conference-Accents.md

 ---

 ## Diereses
-- Diereses typically fall over one letter of a dipthong and signify that the dipthong should be pronounced as two syallables.
+- Diereses typically fall over the second letter of a dipthong and signify that the dipthong should be pronounced as two syallables.
+The Venetus A makes use of the dieresis to this end.
-- In the Venetus A, diereses (or a similarly shaped mark) can fall over initial iotas.
+- However, in the Venetus A, a dieresis (or a mark shaped like a dieresis) can also fall over word-initial iotas.
-- Other diacritics on iotas with diereses lack consistency.There are 250 instances of an initial iotas with diereses that lack a breathing mark.
-A fourth of the occurences of unaccented iotas with diereses lack a breathing mark.
+- Other diacritics on iotas with diereses lack consistency.
+For example, a fourth of the occurences of unaccented iotas with diereses lacks a breathing mark.

 ---